Home

 Photo: Karen Wonders

 Cathedral Grove contains fine examples of indigenous heritage trees such as ancient red cedars (right) and culturally modified trees.
-Instead of honouring this big tree nature legacy – which links the Mount Arrowsmith and Clayoquot Sound Biospheres – and supporting local communities and ecotourism, the BC government continues to cater to the logging industry and multinational corporations that are destroying the last ancient forests.
+Instead of honouring this big tree nature legacy which links the Mount Arrowsmith and Clayoquot Sound Biospheres and supporting local communities and ecotourism, the BC government caters to the logging industry and transnational corporations that are destroying the last ancient forests.

-Victoria, the capital city of BC, is situated on the southern tip of Vancouver Island, only a few hours drive from Cathedral Grove.
+BC's capital city, Victoria, is situated on the southern tip of Vancouver Island, only a few hours drive from Cathedral Grove.
 Up to a million tourists visit the world famous big trees each year, many on their way to the spectacular wild nature of Clayoquot Sound.
-On the grounds of the Legislative Buildings stands a magnificent totem pole, called the "Knowledge Totem" (left).
+On the grounds of the Legislative Buildings In Victoria stands a magnificent totem pole, called the "Knowledge Totem" (left).
 It was carved by Cicero August and his sons Darrell and Doug August of the Cowichan Tribes and raised in 1990.
-This totem pole and many others in the vicinity testify to the size of the monumental cedars that are an icon of BC, yet it also stands as a reminder of the tragic truth that the big cedars are being annilhilated by the logging industry.
+This totem pole and many others testify to the size of the monumental cedars that are an icon of BC.
+Yet they also stand as a reminder of the sad truth that the big cedars are being annilhilated by the logging industry.

 Ancient cedar tree, Cathedral Grove.

-Coastal Douglas Fir Biogeoclimatic Zone, an endangered ancient ecosystem.
-Pathway through Cathedral Grove.
+Coastal Douglas Fir Forest.
+Pathway through Cathedral Grove, an endangered ancient ecosystem.

-MacMillan Bloedel Provincial Park, Vancouver Island, British Columbia, Canada
+MacMillan Provincial Park, Vancouver Island, British Columbia, Canada